AlloSphere-Research-Group/allotemplate/README.md

 generate VS2015 projects

-- run cmake for al_lib and build the library,
+- run cmake for allib and build the library,

 - run cmake for project folder and work in visual studio solution.